 Figure 4.
-Effects of bee venom injection on pain and HAQ of the arthritis patients HAQ: health assessment questionnaire acupuncture school and they were familiar with acupuncture sensations, so the success of masking by the present sham procedure is meaningful.
+Effects of bee venom injection on pain and HAQ of the arthritis patients HAQ: health assessment questionnaire successfully blinded as shown in Table 5, however it was pointed out that these sham procedure was applicable only on the back where the subjects could not see.
+The subjects of this RCT were student volunteers in Japanese acupuncture school and they were familiar with acupuncture sensations, so the success of masking by the present sham procedure is meaningful.
 However, the volunteer bias was an important factor, so the results should be analyzed and discussed carefully.
 Importance of the selection of adequate stimulating points (tender point) was also stressed.
-Topics of the 4 th paper and raised issues solved.